Santhoshmani1/Clear-Space/readme.md

 - Making the extension accessible for firefox and other browsers as well.
 - Increasing functionality for other major social media platforms.
 - Feel free to raise an issue or simply requesting an improvement.

+## LICENSE
+Clear Space is licensed under the MIT License.
+See the LICENSE file for more information.